 For Racers sailing takes place on Sundays and also on Wednesday evenings from spring to autumn.
 The racing normally consists of a handicap fleet with a couple of class events thrown in for good competitive measure.
 The Enterprise, Laser, Splash and Streaker dinghy classes are well represented at the club and there are several club boats available for hire by club members.

-The sailing calendar is vast and varied, and normally includes a dash of social events.
+The sailing calendar is vast and varied, and normally includes social events.
 Ulley Sailing Club is active throughout the year with the main sailing season starting on the first weekend in April and continuing until the end of October.
 The normal weekly sailing programme consists of casual sailing and training each Saturday, three races each Sunday and one or two races each Wednesday evening.

 A sailing series – known as “The Frostbite” – is organised each Sunday during November and December for the hardy.

 How To Find Us – Located in attractive surroundings at Ulley Country Park just outside Rotherham and close to junctions 31 and 33 on the M1.

 In Ulley Country Park there are beautiful walks, plenty of wildlife and good fishing, as well as excellent sailing opportunities.

 If you’ve thought about sailing but never quite got round to it, come and see us.
 You will always find someone willing to chat and tell you all about the club and how to get started.
 If you come on a Saturday, you’ll probably find someone who will take you out in a boat and show you what sailing is all about.

 Ulley is very proud that one of its members is Paul Goodison MBE – the 2008 Olympic champion in the Laser dinghy class.
 When Paul is not busy competing around the world he still visits the club to sail.

 See more about Paul’s achievements in the Celebrating Success section of this website.